SEKOIA-IO/documentation/docs/xdr/develop/quickstart.md

 ```

 ## Python scripts
-Python is a langage that can be used to interact with the SEKOIA.IO API.
+Python is a language that can be used to interact with the SEKOIA.IO API.
 Please find below two examples, one with a `GET` request with `query parameters` and another with a `POST` request and an `application/json` body.

 ### Get request with query parameters
 In this example, we want to get information about the rule "Suspicious Windows Defender Exclusion Command".